The Legend of the Titanic

 The Legend of the Titanic (La leyenda del Titanic, La leggenda del Titanic) is a 1999 internationally co-produced animated fantasy film directed by Orlando Corradi and Kim J. Ok.
 The film is based on the sinking of the RMS Titanic, incorporating fantasy elements such as anthropomorphic animals and magical spells.
-In an attempt to advertise the story as more child-friendly, the film's writers decided to change the historical account so that no character (including the captain, crew, and passengers) would die, a decision that was met with controversy.
+In an attempt to advertise the story as more lighthearted, the film's writers decided to change the historical account so that no character (including the captain, crew, and passengers) would die, a decision that was met with controversy.

 The Legend of the Titanic was followed by a 2004 sequel titled Tentacolino and a 2011 television series, Fantasy Island (not to be confused with the popular 1977–1984 fantasy drama of the same name).

 Plot

 In New York City, an old mouse named Connors tells his grandchildren the supposedly "true" story of the RMS Titanic, after discouraging one of his grandchildren from playing with a shark whistle, telling him it will attract Mr. Ice.

 In April 1912, Connors was a young sailor mouse on the Titanics maiden voyage from Southampton to New York.
 He also befriends a young Brazilian mouse named Ronny, who enjoys playing soccer, and falls in love with his sister Stella.
 Meanwhile, a rich aristocratic woman named Elizabeth, her family, and a young Romani-Spanish man named Don Juan board the Titanic, which immediately sets off.

 Connors and Ronny learn that Elizabeth's family is insisting that she be married to a whaling mogul named Everard Maltravers, despite her adamantly refusing.
 When Elizabeth goes to the bow of the ship that night, some dolphins begin communicating with her, explaining its possibility through magic moonbeams catching her tears as they fell into the water.
 They inform her that Maltravers only wishes to marry her to get permission from her father to have global access to the oceans for his whaling operations.

 Connors and Ronny introduce themselves to Elizabeth and offer to help her.
 Listening to their advice, Elizabeth tells her father she doesn't want to marry Maltravers, to which he accepts, despite having insisted she marry Maltravers earlier.
 Meanwhile, Don Juan's Rough Collie dog Smiley meets Connors and Ronny, who help to arrange a meeting and dance for Elizabeth and Juan, who fall in love.